sunnysahni/sunnysahni.github.io/README.md

 You want to eat the pancakes because you’re hungry and you’re hungry because you’re on a fucking diet.
 That’s why they create diners right next to gyms.
 Are they wrong for creating them right by each other?
 They know suckers like you would see the sign and walk in.
 We’re all suckers though, nothing new about that.
 Are they monsters for luring you in with the sweet, sticky smell of maple syrup, and the crisp, warm fragrance of freshly flipped pancakes?
 What the fuck do you expect from them?
 It's their livelihood and you're sustaining them.
 It makes no fucking sense to call them monsters for giving you what you want.
 If they weren’t doing their job, you wouldn’t be here.
 And if you weren’t here, they wouldn’t exist.
 Don’t pin this on them.
 Blame your own fucking inability to control yourself.
 Fucking punk-ass finger pointer.

 You didn’t even know you wanted pancakes until you came here.
-Then again, there are so many things out here to consume, it would be impossible to always know what yu wanted.
+Then again, there are so many things out here to consume, it would be impossible to always know what you wanted.
 They knew you wanted pancakes and they just made it so fucking easy for you to get them.
 Come on, buy one.
 Buy a pancake.
 Buy a stack, you’ll get a better deal.
 Might as well get the combo with the drink if you want to get the best bang for your buck.
 What?
 They’re not forcing you to do anything.
 They’re just presenting you with the menu.
 And once you place your order, they'll simply note that decision down for the next time you come by.
 They'll ask you a couple questions, gauge your tastes, and keep recommending you more things to try.
 If they find that you're unresponsive to the recommendations, then they'll just collect your breadcrumbs and give them to someone else. *See?!* It's a good thing they're out here collecting your breadcrumbs!

 Well how the fuck would you know what to order if they didn’t give you a menu?
 You’re a fucking hypocrite if you’re going to whine about them setting up shop when you’re the one fucking ordering off their menu and keeping them running in the first place.
 You've got a problem with them collecting your data?
 Keeping those crumbs you've left behind?
 Hah.
 Then stop eating altogether!
 Everywhere you go you'll leave crumbs behind, and you're a pancake addict.
 It's unavoidable.
 We all are.